Sahara Sams is an advertiser with Jersey Family Fun.

 It takes about 2-3 minutes to get through Midway Mayhem.
 The clown characters are dressed in traditional clown costumes with facemakeup or masks.
 One clown we saw had a white mask with a special effect that made blood drip from his eyes.
 The clowns walk through the Midway Mayhem and may approach guests but they are not allowed to touch guests.

 The second scary zone of Halloween Horror is located in the back right corner of Sahara Sam’s Beach Club.
 It’s after the cabanas and bar and to the right of the back concession stand.

 Boom Town is located to the left of the wave pool in the cabana area.
 The Boom Town path goes down the walkway near the wave pool and then loops around to the cabana area.
 There is a barrier between the cabanas and the wave pool that creates a setting of two passageways.
-A guide with face makeup walked us down the first passageway before letting us complete the path on our own.
 The first passageway was open and area.
 You can see the wave pool and other areas.
 When the path turns into the cabana area the walls are black.
 Strobe lights flash and laser lights cross the air.
 There is webbing and a large spider hanging overhead.
 Boom Town was the loudest of all the scary zones at Halloween Horror.
 While in Boom Town we were approached by 2-3 characters who would yell random things at us.
 Boon Town took 2-3 minutes to complete.

 My mom thoughts about the scariness of Halloween Horror at Sahara Sam’s